microsoft/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     Set-AzureRmExpressRouteCircuit -ExpressRouteCircuit <<circuit-name>>
     ```

-    -   Reserve another pool of valid Public IP addresses to use for NAT for public and Microsoft peering.
-We recommend a different pool for each peering.
+    -   Reserve another pool of valid Public IP addresses to use for NAT for Microsoft peering.
 Specify the pool to your connectivity provider, so they can configure BGP advertisements for those ranges.

     -   Link your private VNet(s) in the cloud to the ExpressRoute circuit.
 Use the following PowerShell commands: